cydriclopez/datetime_hiliter/README.rst

   * Object-oriented javascript code using jquery to abstract browser variance.

+The center of the action happens in **lines 540-549**.
+OOP pattern makes the action of creating/searching/showing/hiding each month grid relatively simple.

 This demo was developed primarily using Chrome because of its built-in debug features.
 Also tested in Firefox/Firebug.
 Sorry code not tested in IE. I have no windows pc.